eye-division/madiacharya/_paintings/a-glimpse.md

 title: Glimpses
 description_markdown: >-
   This is a series of small paintings with irregular edges.
-They are left purposefully unframed, free and expansive but also appear to be a 'glimpse' of something fleeting rather than fixed.
+They are left purposefully unframed, free and expansive but also appear to be a ‘glimpse’ of something fleeting rather than fixed.
 _gallery_date:
 permalink: /paintings/glimpses